SpeedOfMagic/AlignScore/README.md

+# SpeedOfMagic/AlignSCore

+Fork of an original repository used in atgen with the following changes:
+* Fix the classmethod bug in inference.py
+* Weaken requirements in pyproject.toml
+* Rename package name to AlignScore-SpeedOfMagic

+The original README.md is located below.

 # AlignScore
 This is the repository for AlignScore, a metric for automatic factual consistency evaluation of text pairs introduced in \
 [AlignScore: Evaluating Factual Consistency with a Unified Alignment Function](https://arxiv.org/abs/2305.16739) \